 Even now, years after the expedition, I often sit bolt upright in bed, my heart thundering as I think about jungle crossings.

-As I’m clumsy, the thought of edging across a mossy log fills me with terror.
+As I’m naturally clumsy, the thought of edging across a mossy log fills me with terror.

 But log crossings are unavoidable in the Papuan wilderness.
-There were many more to come as our adventure unfolded.
+And there were many more to come as our adventure unfolded.

 At one point during the first hours of our trek, Marius told us to hang back as our Korowai hosts started chopping down trees.

 Seasonal rains had flooded a deep basin that stood between us and our destination, and the only way to get across was to build a series of precarious, zigzagging bridges.